boostercloud/booster/CONTRIBUTING.md

 ### Packages

 Booster is divided in many different packages.
 The criteria to split the code in packages is that each package meets at least one of the following conditions:
-* They must be run separately, for instance, the cli is run locally, while the support code for the project is run on the cloud.
+* They must be run separately, for instance, the CLI is run locally, while the support code for the project is run on the cloud.
 * They contain code that is used by at least two of the other pachages.
 * They're a vendor-specific specialization of some abstract part of the framework (for instance, all the code that is required by AWS is in separate packages).